 Yandex (Earnings Call Transcript – October 28, 2020)

 All in all, Q3 was indeed a good quarter for us.
 However, the second wave of COVID is already emerging, and the number of new daily cases is above May’s peak level.
-The situation remains uncertain, and until there is a greater clarity, we will maintain our conservative approach to cost, hiring and capital allocation.
-We believe we are now better prepared to face the challenges compared to 6 months ago because: first, we have learned to use our resources even more efficiently and continue to improve our unit economics even in the toughest times; and second, we have seen a number of new exciting opportunities, which we believe will add to our long-term growth potential.
+As a result, the situation remains uncertain, and until there is greater clarity, we will maintain our conservative approach to cost, hiring, and capital allocation.
+Nevertheless, we believe we are now better prepared to face the challenges compared to 6 months ago because: first, we have learned to use our resources even more efficiently and continue to improve our unit economics even in the most challenging times; and second, we have seen several new exciting opportunities, which we believe will add to our long-term growth potential.

 Sony (Earnings Call Transcript – October 28, 2020)

-COVID-19, was quite significant in terms of revenue and earnings.
+COVID-19 was quite significant in terms of revenue and earnings.
 But this will be alleviated.
-The adverse impact will be alleviated.
-Of course, there will be regional differences.
-There could be the second and third wave in certain geographical areas.
-But I think we know better how to adapt to such environment.
+The adverse impact will be relieved.
+But, of course, there will be regional differences.
+There could be the second and third waves in some geographical regions.
+But I think we know better how to adapt to such an environment.
 We believe that we can better accommodate the new environment.
 So overall, there will be an improvement.

 Johnson & Johnson (Earnings Call Transcript – October 13, 2020)

-Answer – Jennifer L. Taubert: We think that our customers as well are really adapting and figuring out how to use a combination of both telehealth as well as in-person visits depending upon the actual patient and potential diagnosis.
+Answer – Jennifer L. Taubert: We think that our customers are adapting and figuring out how to use a combination of both telehealth and in-person visits depending upon the actual patient and potential diagnosis.
 And we see very positive trends going forward.
-And should there be any type of second wave, we think that they’re going to be much better able to handle that in the second wave than what we saw originally.
+And should there be any second wave, we think they’re going to be much better able to handle that in the second wave than what we initially saw.